-When choosing the right cabin for your family, there are a few things you will want to consider: how many people are traveling in your party and how much room do you need.
+When choosing the right cabin for your family, there are a few things you will want to consider: how many people are traveling in your party and how much room you need.

 Some cruise staterooms can be quite small so if feel like you may need more room, always opt for a room with a balcony.
-Not only are they usually large in terms of square feet, they also allow you the room outdoors which is an added bonus.
+Not only are they usually large in terms of square feet, but they also allow you the room outdoors which is an added bonus.

 One of the best parts of a cruise is the food.
 Your cruise price usually includes all of your meals (breakfast, lunch and dinner) as well as plenty of snacks.
 Things you will pay extra for on most cruise lines are sodas, alcoholic beverages, specialty items, and in some cases, room service).

-While breakfast and lunch are typically all you can eat buffet, nightly dinners are usually set for a specific time at a table service restaurant.
-Some cruise lines will pair you with other similar aged people, while others will seat you only with your party.
+While breakfast and lunch are typically all-you-can-eat buffet, nightly dinners are usually set for a specific time at a table service restaurant.
+Some cruise lines will pair you with other similar-aged people, while others will seat you only with your party.

-You will want to make sure you head server knows your restrictions for dinner and most menus now show both gluten free and lactose free choices (along with vegetarian).
+You will want to make sure your head server knows your restrictions for dinner and most menus now show both gluten-free and lactose-free choices (along with vegetarian).

 Buffets also do have options for those with food allergies and it is best to ask if you have specific food issues.

 Most ships, however, do have a formal night when it is appropriate to get a little more dressed up for dinner.
 You will want to check with your specific cruise line to see what is typical for their itinerary.

 Cruises usually have many different types of entertainment on board.
 Typically, there are stage shows, comedians, magicians or musical performances that occur in the evenings.
-Some cruises have casinos, fitness facilities and even spas.
+Some cruises have casinos, fitness facilities, and even spas.